A path integral approach to sparse non-Hermitian random matrices: General set-up

 After functional differentiation with respect to the external source fields $h_i^a(t)$, one finds

-where $K_{ij}^{ab}(t,t') = \delta x^a(t)/\delta h_j^b(t')$ are the response functions.
+where $K_{ij}^{ab}(t,t') = \delta x_i^a(t)/\delta h_j^b(t')$ are the response functions.
 We note here that the upper indices take values $a,b \in \{1, 2\}$ and the lower indices take values $i, j~\in~\{ 1, \cdots, N\}$.
-Finally, assuming time-translational invariance, we take the Laplace transform and the disorder average to find
+Finally, assuming time-translational invariance $K_{ij}^{ab}(t, t') = K_{ij}^{ab}(t - t')$, we take the Laplace transform and the disorder average to find

+where we denote the Laplace transform $\mathcal{L}_t\left\{ f(t)\right\}(\eta) = \int_0^\infty dt e^{-\eta t}f(t)$.
 So, we see that if we can find the disorder-averaged response functions of the system in Eq.~(\ref{dynamicalsystem}), the hermitized resolvent is immediately available, and consequently we can deduce the eigenvalue spectrum.

 Our strategy for finding these objects is as follows.
-We construct the Martin-Siggia-Rose-Janssen-de Dominicis (MSRJD) functional integral \cite{altlandsimons, msr, janssen1976lagrangean, dominicis1976techniques, dedominicis1978dynamics} for the system in Eq.~(\ref{dynamicalsystem}).
+We construct the MSRJD functional integral for the system in Eq.~(\ref{dynamicalsystem}).
 The disorder-averaged response functions can be extracted from the MSRJD functional integral using a series of Feynman diagrams.
 This series can then be resummed in the thermodynamic limit $N \to \infty$ to obtain $N^{-1}\sum_i\mathcal{H}_{ii}^{ab}$.
 We will thus have access to the spectral properties of $\underline{\underline{a}}$.